 PGH Wong Engineering’s Foundation

-Wong has become a leading infrastructure engineering, project management and construction management company, managing many of the largest transportation programs in the United States.
-Wong’s ability to successfully deliver projects on-time, within budget, and with exceptional quality has helped build its reputable foundation with clients and contributed to its organic growth.
+PGH Wong has become a leading infrastructure engineering, project management and construction management company, managing many of the largest transportation programs in the United States.
+The firm’s ability to successfully deliver projects on time, within budget, and with exceptional quality has helped build its reputable foundation with clients and contributed to its organic growth.

 - Set a Standard of Excellence.